speakeasy-api/openapi-directory/SDKs/amazonaws.com/groundstation/2019-05-23/go/README.md

 * `ListConfigs` - Returns a list of <code>Config</code> objects.
 * `ListContacts` - <p>Returns a list of contacts.</p> <p>If <code>statusList</code> contains AVAILABLE, the request must include <code>groundStation</code>, <code>missionprofileArn</code>, and <code>satelliteArn</code>. </p>
 * `ListDataflowEndpointGroups` - Returns a list of <code>DataflowEndpoint</code> groups.
+* `ListEphemerides` - List existing ephemerides.
 * `ListGroundStations` - Returns a list of ground stations.
 * `ListMissionProfiles` - Returns a list of mission profiles.
 * `ListSatellites` - Returns a list of satellites.
 * `ListTagsForResource` - Returns a list of tags for a specified resource.
+* `RegisterAgent` - Registers a new agent with AWS Groundstation.
 * `ReserveContact` - Reserves a contact using specified parameters.
 * `TagResource` - Assigns a tag to a resource.
 * `UntagResource` - Deassigns a resource tag.
+* `UpdateAgentStatus` - Update the status of the agent.
 * `UpdateConfig` - <p>Updates the <code>Config</code> used when scheduling contacts.</p> <p>Updating a <code>Config</code> will not update the execution parameters for existing future contacts scheduled with this <code>Config</code>.</p>
+* `UpdateEphemeris` - Updates an existing ephemeris
 * `UpdateMissionProfile` - <p>Updates a mission profile.</p> <p>Updating a mission profile will not update the execution parameters for existing future contacts.</p>
 <!-- End SDK Available Operations -->

 ### SDK Generated by [Speakeasy](https://docs.speakeasyapi.dev/docs/using-speakeasy/client-sdks)